 How to Choose a Trail Running Shoe

-Selecting the best trail running shoe is no small task and will come down to a variety of factors, including the style of running (terrain, distance, and speed) and your own preferences (desired feel and fit).
+Selecting the best trail running shoe comes down to a variety of factors, including the style of running (terrain, distance, and speed) and your own preferences (feel and fit).
 We used to think it would be helpful to our readers to have our picks above divided into categories—a sort of “you tell us what type of trails you run, we’ll tell you what to wear.”
-But then we took a deeper look at our own shoe choices.
-We were consistently opting for an “easy trails” shoe for cross-country mountain runs (the Salomon Sense Ride) and cursing many of our “rugged trail" shoes on muddy singletrack.
-In the end, we realized that most running shoes defy categories and are far more about the synergy between the shoes, the terrain, and the runner.
-However, there are still a good number of clues that can help you narrow down your choice, which we dive into in greater detail below.
+But then we took a deeper look at our own shoe choices and realized most running shoes defy categories.
+It's more about the synergy between the shoes, the terrain, and the runner.
+However, there are still a good number of clues that can help you narrow down your choices.

 Weight

 We put a high priority on weight when considering a trail running shoe.
-For 2024, our picks range from 1 pound 2 ounces for the Scarpa Golden Gate 2 ATR to 1 pound 7.3 ounces for the Brooks Cascadia 18.
-Of course, feathery designs will feel extremely light on your feet (great for speed), while heavier shoes feature maximum cushioning or are super tough and built for off-trail exploring.
-Not surprisingly, each design has compromises: The lighter options lack overall protection and support, while designs like the Cascadia can be fairly cumbersome on easy trail.
-In general, we find the sweet spot to often be right in the middle: This typically gets you enough protection and support for long distances without feeling sluggish.
+For 2025, our picks range from 1 pound 1.6 ounces for the Salomon Pulsar 4 to 1 pound 6.2 ounces for the men's Brooks Cascadia 18.
+Feathery designs will feel extremely light on your feet (great for speed), while heavier shoes feature maximum cushioning and are often more ruggedly built for off-trail exploring.
+Each design has compromises: Many lighter options lack overall protection and support, while designs like the Cascadia can be fairly cumbersome on easy trails.
+In general, the sweet spot is often right in the middle: You'll get enough protection and support for long distances without feeling sluggish.

 Traction

 Not all trail running shoes are created equal, and traction is one of the places we see the most variation.
-In general, the level of grip provided will closely follow the categories above.
-Shoes for easy trails feature a combination of outsole rubber and exposed midsole, which lends a lightweight, springy feel but suffers particularly on slippery rocks, roots, and mud.
-On the other hand, those built for rugged trails often have a full rubber outsole for approach-shoe-like traction in mountainous terrain (think snow, boulder hopping, and scree).
+In general, the level of grip provided will closely follow the intended trail usage.
+Shoes for easy trails feature a combination of outsole rubber and exposed midsole foam, which lends a lightweight, springy feel but suffers particularly on slippery rocks, roots, and mud.
+On the other hand, shoes built for rugged trails often have a full rubber outsole for excellent traction in mountainous terrain like snow, boulder hopping, and scree.
 All-rounders fall somewhere in between and are a great middle-ground option for most trail running objectives.

 Looking closer at the nitty gritty of traction, an outsole’s rubber compound, tread depth, and tread pattern all play a role in maximizing grip.
-Starting with rubber compound, shoes that have sticky, approach shoe-like rubber like the La Sportiva Bushido III excel on rock, while others that have a softer and more pliable feel often do better in mud.
-Secondly, tread depth (or lug depth as defined by the height of the lugs in millimeters) isn’t listed by many manufacturers, but you can get a good idea of the size by looking at an image of the sole.
+Shoes that have sticky, approach-shoe-like rubber, like the La Sportiva Bushido III excel on rock, while others that have a softer and more pliable feel often do better in mud.
+Secondly, tread depth (lug depth as defined by millimeters) isn’t listed by all manufacturers, but you can get a good idea of the size by looking at an image of the sole.
 Tall lugs like you’ll find on the Salomon Speedcross 6 provide excellent bite in loose ground, but the raised profile has a negative impact on stability.
 Finally, the tread design should be considered: Widely spaced, tall lugs with a soft compound will outperform tightly spaced, short lugs, and sticky rubber in mud, and the reverse is typically true over rock or hardpack.

 Cushioning (Stack Height)